burgosz/openstack-horizon-shibboleth/README.md

   - Role creation
   - Access control based on Shibboleth provided attributes

+### Upgrade from older version
+To upgrade from older version you must pull the project.
+Reflect the n
+* Edit your settings.py (openstack_dashboard/settings.py)
+    * Delete OPENSTACK_KEYSTONE_ADMIN_TOKEN
+    * Add: OPENSTACK_KEYSTONE_USER = "This user will be used to create other users and projects.
+It has to be rights to do this."
+    * Add: OPENSTACK_KEYSTONE_PASSWORD = "This is the password of the above user."
+    * Add: OPENSTACK_KEYSTONE_USER_PROJECT = "This is the project of the user."
+    * Add: SHIBBOLETH_ENTITLEMENT_ID = 'urn:oid:1.3.6.1.4.1.5923.1.1.1.7' - this
+is only used in Hexaa hook
+    * Add: SHIBBOLETH_HOOK_KEY = 'This is the hook key to use Hexaa deprovisioning function.'
+    * Add: MISSING_ENTITLEMENT_MESSAGE = "Entitlement attribute is missing!"
+    * Add: MISSING_EPPN_MESSAGE = "EPPN attribute is missing!"
+    * Add: PASSWORD_SET_ENABLED = True - this enables the users to set password
+* Restart your webserver
 ### How it works
 To permit federated users to access OpenStack in a transparent way, the following main components are involved:
 * The authentication submodule keystone needs to be configured as a Service Provider to a federation.
   This can be done activating the "federation" module of keystone.
 * A webpage needs to be created to manage user/project creation, this page will operate as a standalone "signup page" web app (working title: regsite).
   This registration page can be automatically invoked after user login with a specific "post login" hook provided by the Shibboleth SP.
 * Horizon needs to authenticate users with a web-SSO profile, usually provided by Shibboleth SP.

 The backend will generate a password for the user which can be used for API and cli usage.
 This password can be checked in /horizon/auth_shib/get_password/ url.